travel-tips

 1. Gibralfaro Castle Viewpoint

-Directly above the city, the Gibralfaro Viewpoint offers the best panoramic sunset views in Malaga.
-Perched at 130 meters on Mount Gibralfaro, you can see the entire city, port, cathedral, Alcazaba, and Mediterranean Sea laid out below.
-The sky shifts from deep purples to warm golden hues, illuminating the rooftops and coastline.
+The Gibralfaro Viewpoint offers the best panoramic sunset views in Malaga.
+Perched at 130 metres on Mount Gibralfaro, you can see the entire city, port, cathedral, Alcazaba, and Mediterranean Sea laid out below.
+The sky shifts from deep purples to warm golden hues as the sun drops behind the mountains.

 It is a short but steep hike up, so wear comfortable shoes.
-The viewpoint is free, and you do not need to pay for castle entry to access it.
+The viewpoint is free, and you don't need to pay for castle entry to access it.
+If you are exploring more of the city's elevated spots, we have a full guide to the best viewpoints in Malaga.

-Arrive 20-30 minutes before sunset to grab a good spot.
+Arrive 20 to 30 minutes before sunset to grab a good spot.
 Bring a flashlight for the walk down after dark, especially in winter when it gets dark quickly.

-A historic old bathhouse turned scenic hangout, Baños del Carmen gives you an uninterrupted view of the sun setting behind the mountains of Torremolinos, with Malaga Bay in the foreground.
-It is a lesser-known spot, so you will likely have a peaceful evening here with just the sound of seagulls and gentle waves.
+A historic old bathhouse turned scenic hangout, Banos del Carmen gives you an uninterrupted view of the sun setting behind the mountains of Torremolinos, with Malaga Bay in the foreground.
+It is a lesser-known spot, so you'll likely have a peaceful evening here with just the sound of seagulls and gentle waves.

 3. Muelle Uno and La Farola Lighthouse